evkx/evkx.github.io/content/models/rivian/r1/r1s_quad-motor_awd_mp/_index.md

 The Rivian R1S Quad-Motor AWD MP comes equipped with one sound system option:

-- **Rivian Premium Audio:**: This system features 19 speakers and delivers a maximum output of 960 watts.
+- **Rivian Premium Audio:**: Features 19 speakers and delivers a maximum output of 960 watts.

 Additionally, the model includes 6 USB-C connections as standard.